SitecorePowerShell/Book/README.md

 *" **Get a job done with a one liner!**
 Just provisioned a new language for the whole content tree with a one-liner.
 Whaaaat?
-Have to included it as a default install it for all sandboxes now."* - [Alex Shyba][1]'s comment on Marketplace
+Have to include it as a default install for all sandboxes now."* - [Alex Shyba][1]'s comment on Marketplace

 #### Training Material